prevwong/craft.js/packages/docs/docs/concepts/editor-components.md

 const { actions, connectors, ...collected } = useEditor((state) => {});
 ```

-> Note: Unlike `useNode` which can be only used inside user components, `useEditor` can be used anywhere within the Craft context, including user components.
+> Note: Unlike `useNode` which can be only used inside User Components, `useEditor` can be used anywhere within the Craft context, including User Components.

 ## Getting state information